skilldrick/easyforth/index.markdown

     87 emit 111 emit 119 emit 33 emit

-A difference between `.` and `emit` is that the latter doesn't output any space after each character, enabling you to build up arbitrary strings of output.
+Unlike `.`, `emit` doesn't output any space after each character, enabling you to build up arbitrary strings of output.

 ### `cr`

-`cr` is short for carriage return - it simply outputs a newline:
+`cr` is short for carriage return -- it simply outputs a newline:

     cr 100 . cr 200 . cr 300 .